 Parkinson's disease is a degenerative disorder of the Central Nervous System that often impairs the patient's motor skills and speech.
 Parkinson's disease belongs to a group of conditions called movement disorders.
 It is characterized by muscle rigidity, tremor, a slowing of physical movement (bradykinesia) and, in extreme cases, a loss of physical movement (akinesia).
 The primary symptoms are the results of decreased stimulation of the motor cortex by the basal ganglia, normally caused by the insufficient formation and action of dopamine, which is produced in the dopaminergic neurons of the brain.
 Secondary symptoms may include high-level cognitive dysfunction and subtle language problems.
 Parkinson's disease is both chronic and progressive.
 It is estimated that more than 3 million people in the industrialized countries suffer from Parkinson's disease.
-World sales of anti-Parkinsons's drugs for the 12 months to Q3 2009 were at about USD4.obn.
+World sales of anti-Parkinson's drugs for the 12 months to Q3 2009 were at about USD 4.0bn.

-Safinamide is being developed in clinical phase III for two subindications of PD: as an add-on to dopamine agonists in early-stage PD patients, and as add-on to levodopa in mid- to late-stage PD patients.
+Safinamide is being developed in clinical phase III for two indications in PD: as an add-on to any dopamine agonist in early-stage PD patients, and as add-on to levodopa and other dopaminergic treatments in mid- to late-stage PD patients.

-The development plan foresees two phase III trials each of 6 months' duration per subindication, followed by an extension period of 12 or 18 months and longer for safety purposes.
-Further efficacy analyses are performed during the extension period, as well, to assess long-term efficacy.
-These are not required for filing of the compound with health authorities for approval.
+The development plan foresees two phase III trials each of 6 months' duration per indication, followed by an extension period of 12 or 18 months and longer for assessment of long-term safety.
+Although not required for regulatory submission, further assessments of efficacy are performed to demonstrate that the beneficial effects of treatment are preserved during long-term use.
+In addition, these studies will document the long-term safety of safinamide in combination with other dopaminergic treatments.